Jarvis-Consulting-Group/jarvis_data_eng-aurelienguyen/core_java/jdbc/README.md

 # Introduction
-(50-100 words)
 The JDBC app project was done in order to get familiar with JDBC and data access-designed patterns such as DAO and Repository design.
-JDBC allows a connection between a Java application and a RDBMS (PostgreSQL database).
-The project implemented CRUD operations (create, read, update, delete) to manipulate data.
+JDBC allows a connection between a Java application (Java 8) and a RDBMS (PostgreSQL database).
+The project implemented CRUD operations (create, read, update, delete) to manipulate data through SQL statements.
+The dependencies of this project was managed by Maven and its source code by Git

 ## What are the technologies used?
 - **Git**: code management and storage